Nguyen-Manh-Kha/SDL2_GameProject/README.md

     + "Tile map method" learning video: https://youtu.be/DNu8yUsxOnE?si=KisWBHMKdNmM_aYb
     + There is a total of 18 different tree models
     + Each tree has its own size, shape and location
-    + The forest system is a vector consist of all tree objects
+    + The forest system is a vector that consist of all tree objects
     + Whenever the character moves, the forest system will update all trees position and render them
   - Working on bushes system, fire burning and spreading and burnt dead trees mechanism